OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/index.md

 It is preferable to use official boxes if you can.
 While it is super convenient to use somebody elses box from the library, it also comes with an element of risk.
 What if they installed some crypto miner on it?

 If you're stuck because of this risk, for a bit of extra work you can author your own images.
-I highly recommend taking a look [this great post by Matt Hodgkins](https://hodgkins.io/best-practices-with-packer-and-windows#best-practices) on using Hashicorp `packer` well to build your own images that you can then use in vagrant, without going crazy.
+I highly recommend taking a look at [this great post by Matt Hodgkins](https://hodgkins.io/best-practices-with-packer-and-windows#best-practices) on using Hashicorp `packer` best practices to build your own images that you can then use in vagrant.

 ## Wrapping up